• Skip to primary navigation

 Use social media

-Social media is great to connect to people far and wide.
-There are many people that share the same hobby or lifestyle as me that I follow on social media.
+Social media is great for connecting to people far and wide.
+There are many people who share the same hobby or lifestyle as me that I follow on social media.
 I often call them my friends.
 I have Russian, German, and English friends.
 They talk to “me” and make me smile.
 However, most don’t even know I call them friends.
 Just because I have so much time on hand, does not mean that I need to keep them busy.

 Use social media, but don’t go overboard with it.
 Do not impose your neediness or loneliness on it.
 Deal with those things yourself.
 Be grateful for people who spend their time to entertain, educate, or encourage you.